kubeedge/kubeedge/docs/proposals/sig-node/edge-resource-upgrade-control.md

 When a resource is marked with the annotation `edge.kubeedge.io/hold-upgrade: "true"`, the MetaManager module on the edge intercepts and handles the update message before it reaches edged.

+**0. How Resources Are Held**

+At the edge, the hold logic is based on a key observation:

+> A Pod upgrade is always implemented as the creation of a new Pod to replace the old one.

+Therefore, the new Pod (with Pending status) is intercepted at the edge node before it can be launched.
+The logic works as follows:

+    - The MetaManager receives the new Pod update message from CloudCore.
+    - If the Pod has edge.kubeedge.io/hold-upgrade: "true", it is treated as a holdable upgrade.
+    - Instead of letting this pod proceed to runtime, the edge node stores this Pod in an internal queue and skips execution.
+    - This ensures the new Pod will not start running until the upgrade is explicitly confirmed.

+This logic isolates edge resource upgrades, allowing fine-grained lifecycle control at the device level.

 **1. Check Hold Condition**

 Upon receiving a Pod update message: